DerGuru/The-Resonant/New Chapters/Part1/P1-07_Steam_and_Smalltalk.md

 The streets were nearly empty, every so often a car splashing through puddles or a bus serenely gliding by.
 The city was holding its breath with him, caught in that in-between space where nothing was quite real.

-As he passed a cafe, he caught a glimpse of himself in the window—a young man with worry etched into his features, reflecting the scattered clouds hanging low in the sky.
+As he passed a cafe, he caught a glimpse of himself in the windowâ€”a young man with worry etched into his features, reflecting the scattered clouds hanging low in the sky.

 Jason turned away quickly, not in the mood to confront his own apprehension.
 Instead, he focused on the distant sound of tram bells, slowly drawing closer.